Mexicans respond to Trump with jokes, jeers

 Just a few days after the billionaire businessman announced his campaign, an artist in Reynosa, Mexico, started making piñatas of a man in a suit with wispy orange hair.
 It wasn't long before similar models were for sale across the country.

-The trend quickly caught on in the United States as well, with stores in Texas and California selling out of the popular items.
+The idea quickly caught on in the United States as well, with stores in Texas and California selling out of the popular items.

+And tweets mocking Trump's Mexico visit Wednesday picked up on the trend, imagining what the presidential hopeful might say when he sees the piñatas.

 Making a mask factory great again